captbaritone/jordaneldredge.com/nextjs/_posts/2018-03-08-a-tour-of-winamp2-js-features.md

 Easy.

-{% youtube ovyleQQgL7M %}
+::youtube{token=ovyleQQgL7M}

 ## Shade mode

 Each window can exist in two different modes.
 Regular and "shade" in which the main functionlity is compressed into the size of the title bar.
-Nothing special here technically, we just had to implement twice as many windows. :P
+Nothing special here technically, we just had to implement twice as many windows. \:P

 ![Winamp2-js showing all three windows in "shade" mode](/images/winamp/shade-mode.png)